Alexis-Bll/network-lab-portfolio/enterprise-network-lab/labs/v2/02-dhcp-services.md

 This indicated the issue was not related to Layer 3 routing, but rather a Layer 2 control-plane problem.

-Further investigation identified DHCP Snooping as the root cause, as it was blocking legitimate DHCP traffic due to incorrect trust boundaries and Option 82 behaviour.
+Further investigation isolated DHCP Snooping as the root cause.
+Specifically, legitimate DHCP traffic was being dropped due to incorrect trust boundaries and the insertion of Option 82 (relay information), which was not compatible with the DHCP server configuration.

 ---